kirbydesign/designsystem/libs/designsystem/secondary-entry.md

 import { MyComponent } from '@kirbydesign/designsystem/my-component';
 ```

+Entry point @kirbydesign/designsystem/shared/floating which is required by @kirbydesign/designsystem doesn't exist.

 Once you have changed all the imports, run the `npm run build` command again.
 The library should now compile.